 - Combine all ingredients and pour into a greased 2-quart casserole dish.

 - Bake for 45 to 50 minutes at 375 degrees.
-Serve with agave syrup drizzled on top.
+Serve with agave syrup or honey drizzled on top.
 Serves 8.

 If you even remotely like oatmeal (and peanut butter) you’re going to love this dish.
 To make the dish “rise” add 2 tsp. baking powder.
 You can omit the chocolate chips if you want to be healthy (I added those to the recipe anyway).
 This dish will last you all week.
 I used to make it on a Sunday night and take breakfast to work with me the rest of the week.